Grotto of Our Lady of Lourdes, Notre Dame: 1985 fire

-Following a football game between the Notre Dame Fighting Irish and the Michigan Wolverines, visitors began to leave burning candles on the ground after the iron racks typically used to hold the candles were completely filled up; the total number of candles placed at the Grotto that weekend numbered about fifteen hundred.
+Following a football game between the Notre Dame Fighting Irish and the Michigan State Spartans, visitors began to leave burning candles on the ground after the iron racks typically used to hold the candles were completely filled up; the total number of candles placed at the Grotto that weekend numbered about fifteen hundred.
 On the morning of Monday, September 23, 1985, the Grotto was engulfed in flames; before the flames were doused, the fire damaged the rocks inside the grotto and the statue of the Blessed Virgin Mary, while many plants situated atop the grotto were killed in the fire.
 The Grotto would re-open one week later after it had been cleaned and inspected for structural integrity.

 Recent history

 The grotto underwent an extensive renovation in the summer of 2019.
 The renovation re-landscaped the area around the Grotto and involved restoration work on the statues at the Grotto.
+A historical marker nearby details the Grotto's history and significance.